Police charge man shot Tuesday with terrorizing

 He was in his garage when he heard shouting, he told the BDN in an interview late Tuesday night.
 Nadeau said when he walked toward the street, he saw two Bangor police cruisers in the road and three officers with their guns drawn, forming a “semi-circle” around a dark-haired man holding a knife, “screaming at the top of his lungs” and hopping back and forth, he said.

-Officer Dylan Hall, who shot Brian Barker, was placed on administrative leave, which is standard procedure in police shootings, Police Chief Mark Hathaway announced Tuesday.
+Officer Dylan Hall, who shot Brian Barker, was placed on administrative leave Tuesday afternoon, which is standard procedure in police shootings, Police Chief Mark Hathaway announced.
 The Maine attorney general’s office is investigating, he said.

+That office limits the amount of information departments may release to the public while it is investigating.
+A written report is released once the office completes its investigation.
+In its more than 100 reviews of officer-involved shootings since 1990, the attorney general’s office has never found that an officer should face criminal charges.

+If convicted of the misdemeanor assault charge, Barker faces up to a year in jail and a fine of up to $2,000.

 Follow the Bangor Daily News on Facebook for the latest Maine news.